 “Henry will think we’re sharing some flirtation,” he whispered to me, so low that his voice wouldn’t carry.
 “What was that look I just saw?”

-A dark chuckle slipped through my lips, and I shook my head, pulling my hand away from him.
-“The only think I’ll be thinking of tonight is the three of us together on that couch,” I said.
+A dark chuckle slipped through my lips, and I shook my head.
+“The only thing I’ll be thinking of tonight is the three of us together on that couch,” I said.

-His gaze darkened, and his own lips lifted slightly.
+His gaze darkened, and his own lips lifted slightly, a crack in the mask.
 “Will you pleasure yourself to the thought of it?”

-He threw back his head and laughed.
-The sound was so beautiful that it almost brought tears to my eyes.
+He ducked his head low and chuckled, smiling so wide that dimples appeared on either side of his lips.
+The sight of them was so beautiful that it almost brought tears to my eyes.